Q: What is Acting Out for ALS?

 Q: How much money have you raised?

-A: Through our shows and outside donations, we are now approaching $55,000 donated locally or to the DC/MD/VA chapter of the ALS Association since May 2014.
+A: Through our shows and outside donations, we are now over $55,000 donated locally or to the DC/MD/VA chapter of the ALS Association since May 2014.

 Q: Do you pay the members of your creative team or casts?